-Over 12,000 animals, fungi and plants have climate change and severe weather listed as a threat on The IUCN Red List of Threatened Species™, across every region of the world.
+Over 6,000 animals, fungi and plants at risk of extinction are threatened by climate change and severe weather on The IUCN Red List of Threatened Species™, across every region of the world.

 Corals form one of the most biodiverse ecosystems, yet they are declining due to mass bleaching, disease and die-offs caused by rising ocean temperatures, as well as ocean acidification.

 Sea temperature changes affect wildlife on land and in the air too.